andrewhwaller/jesus-law-session-6/slides.md

 layout: gallery-frame
 image: temple.jpg
 backgroundSize: contain
-work: The Rebuilding of the Temple, Ezra 3
+work: The Rebuilding of the Temple Is Begun (Ezr.
+1:1-11)
-metadata: "Gustav Dore"
+metadata: "Gustav Doré, 1866"
 ---

 ---
 layout: statement
 ---

+# “How shall we return?”
 # How are Jews in the Second Temple period answering this question?

 ---